tungpham142/personal-webpage/content/home/teaching.md

 National Trade Show Services:

    * Designed and documented architecture system for business customers to run national and international trade shows using Agile Development.
-   * The architecture systems required knowledge of Design Patterns and UML diagrams.
-   * Worked as a team in Agile Environment reinforced critical thinking and adaptability skills.

 Inventory Management System/ MySQL Database: